awwaiid/thelackthereof/Deploy_First,_Depth_First.md

 * Psychology of BF-vs-DF
 ** https://arpitonline.com/2010/04/10/on-breadth-first-and-depth-first-thinking/ - says that breadth-first is indicative of a happy state of mind and is more conductive to out of hte box thinking, and that tension/pressure puts you into depth-first mode.
 *** "So concept in breadth first mode, execute in depth first."
-** http://www.dubberly.com/articles/middle-out-design.html – I was joking about calling it middle-out (Silicon Valley reference), and JoshC actually googled it and found this interesting article.
+** http://www.dubberly.com/articles/middle-out-design.html - I was joking about calling it middle-out (Silicon Valley reference), and JoshC actually googled it and found this interesting article.

 --------

-Common project risks:
-* Breaking existing functionality
-* Not building the "right" thing
-* Specified wrong
-* Implemented wrong
-* Not handling data scale
-* Difficult deploy
-* Difficult rollback
-* Taking longer than expected to develop
-* Developing without value being delivered

 Notes
 * Especially good for new Infrastructure and Architecture